help-me-mom/ng-mocks/README.md

 describe('performance:correct', () => {
   ngMocks.faster(); // <-- add it before

-  // The TestBed does not change between tests. beforeEach(() =>
+  // The TestBed is not going to be changed between tests. beforeEach(() =>
     MockBuilder(TargetComponent, TargetModule).keep(TargetService)
   );